cocoa-xu/evision/README.md

 We hope this project can largely reduce the work of manually porting OpenCV functions/modules to Elixir.

+Compatible OpenCV versions:
+- 4.5.4
+- 4.5.5

+by compatible, it means these versions can compile successfully, and I tested a small range of functions.
+Tons of tests should be written, and then we can have a list for tested OpenCV versions.

 Current available modules:
 - calib3d
 - core